 Make Your Own Christmas Tree Ornaments

 Instead of buying plastic Christmas tree ornaments, why not try your hand at making your own?
 If the thought of DIY ornaments brings to mind images of the crumbly cinnamon dough reindeer and glittery handprint ornaments that often come home from kindergarten, never fear: you can make your own ornaments that are adorable and classy.
-Check out the DIY ornaments section of my Christmas Fun board on Pinterest for inspiration, and be sure to watch for the DIY ornaments tutorials I’ll have later this week.

 Don’t Leave the Lights On All Night